johnath/beep/DEVELOPMENT.md

 attached to PWM hardware which can be set to produce beeps.

-So if one properly attaches a loudspeaker or piezo buzzer to such a PWM pin (with a bunch more electrial components like capacitors, resistors, transistors where required), one has the hardware to produce beeps.
+So if one properly attaches a loudspeaker or piezo buzzer to such a PWM pin (with a bunch more electrical components like capacitors, resistors, transistors where required), one has the hardware to produce beeps.